-Today’s article will be exploring the amazing tool we use for collaborating here: Frame.io.
+Today’s article explores the amazing tool that streamlines our collaboration process: Frame.io.
 Let’s get started!

 Creativity + Collaboration within an organization is key to growth and success.
-In today’s world we are seeing lots of collaboration that is happening outside of the traditional confines of brick and mortar buildings.
-We’re communicating via email, text, social media messengers, snapchat (I’ll admit, I have to learn snapchat, I’m 30, so I’m on the bubble) and face-to-face time together is becoming few and far between.
+Today, we’re taking advantage of collaboration outside of the traditional confines of brick and mortar buildings.
+We communicate via email, text, social media messengers, and Snapchat.

-Now let’s not get depressed here.
-Just because we aren’t talking face-to-face on projects as often as we would like to, we are having new experiences of communicating with people all around the world whom we could have never connected with even as early as the mid-2000s.
+We may not talk face-to-face on projects as often as we would like, but we’re having new experiences.
+For example, we can communicate with people all around the world — something that was not widely available even as early as the mid-2000s.

-I want to introduce you to a platform that has become an integral part of our own workflow here at HV, especially when it comes to creating “Shane’s Inner Circle” content.
+I want to introduce you to a platform that has become an integral part of our own workflow in creating Filmmakers Academy content.

 What is Frame.io